Orlando: Accessible Fun for All

 - Valet parking at Walt Disney World is free with a disabled parking permit.

 - For guests with special dietary needs or allergies, most food allergies can be accommodated upon letting a cast member, manager or server know.
 Guests can also bring food and snacks into the park.

 - Walt Disney World suggests that guests with special needs bring a bracelet or nametag, ear plugs or headphones, a favorite device or activity, reinforcers for good behavior, and a sensory toy as needed.

-- Parking for Magic Kingdom is at Walt Disney World’s Transportation and Ticket Center, where guests can take a monorail to Magic Kingdom or Epcot, a ferry to the Magic Kingdom, or buses to the parks.
-Parking for Epcot, Disney’s Hollywood Studios® and Disney’s Animal Kingdom® Theme Park is located in front of the parks’ entrances.
+- Parking for Magic Kingdom is at the Transportation and Ticket Center, where guests can take a monorail to Magic Kingdom or EPCOT, a ferry to Magic Kingdom, or buses to the parks.
+Parking for EPCOT, Disney’s Hollywood Studios® and Disney’s Animal Kingdom® Theme Park is located in front of the parks’ entrances.
 Each park has trams to take guests from their vehicles to the entrance, and vice versa when it’s time to leave.
 Furthermore, disability spots are available at the front of each parking lot.